aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-ellipse/_index.md

 {
 ```

-In this step, we create an image with a size of 100x100 pixels.
+In this step, we create an image with a size of 100 × 100 pixels.

+## How to Set Image Background

+A clean background makes your ellipse stand out.
+You can set any background color before drawing shapes.

-### Step 4: Initialize Graphics and Clear Surface
+### Step 4: initialize graphics and clear surface

-Initialize a Graphics instance and clear the image surface:
+Initialize a `Graphics` instance and clear the image surface:

 ```csharp
 Graphics graphic = new Graphics(image);
 graphic.Clear(Color.Yellow);
 ```

-This code creates a Graphics object and clears the image with a yellow background.
+This code creates a `Graphics` object and **sets the image background** to yellow, preparing a canvas for drawing.

+## Create Custom Graphics with Aspose.Imaging

+Once the canvas is ready, you can start creating custom graphics such as ellipses, lines, or polygons.

-### Step 5: Draw Ellipses
+### Step 5: draw ellipses

 Now, let's draw ellipses on the image: